LaunchCodeEducation/data-analysis-curriculum/content/appendices/spreadsheet-mastery/exercises/_index.md

 You know that your director likes to receive one workbook per project rather than multiple files, so you decide to use several worksheets within the same workbook.

 You’re ready to get started and have a plan for how you’ll proceed, which you outlined as follows:
-1. Download the dataset from Canvas > Files > Spreadsheet Mastery Resources > Order Data.csv.
+1. Download the dataset from Canvas.
+You will find it under *Files* > *Spreadsheet Mastery Resources* > Order Data.csv.
 1. Open the file, save it as an Excel Workbook (*.xlsx), and name it Order Summary Report_Your Name.
 1. Rename the Worksheet to Data.
 1. Review the dataset and make note of anything you think will be helpful as you proceed.